test1477/dfdfd/jason_docker_csv.md

-Here's the updated script with the requested changes:
+You're right, I apologize for that oversight.
+Here's the full script with the SSL warning suppression included:

 ```python
 import requests